rluu/flashcards/README.md

 5. Install [PostgreSQL](http://www.postgresql.org/download/).
   - On Mac OS X, using the [Postgres.app](http://postgresapp.com/):
-    - Download the zip file.
+    - Download the zip file and extract it.
     - Run the executable.
 Agree to the prompt to move the application to the Applications folder.
     - Add the following to your .bashrc or .bash_profile to get the PostgreSQL tools in your path:
     ```